MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 For `javascript`, you can create a [customer recognizer](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-recognize-intent-messages?view=azure-bot-service-3.0) that maps an empty string to a help intent.

+**Skill invocation name not recognized when changing between accounts**

+There is a bug in switching between Microsoft (personal) Accounts (MSAs) and AAD Accounts due to cached credentials.
+The present work around is to pull up the task manager, click details tab, find the `SearchUI.exe process` (that is the Cortana agent), and kill the process.
+A subsequent invocation to Cortana should work.

 <!-- //TODO: AIT
 ## Known Issues for Skills Imported from Alexa